rajjnish/PyIntegrateCI/README.md

 # PyIntegrateCI
-Create CI CD Pipeline for the Sample Prj
+Create CI CD Pipeline with GitHub Actions for the Sample Prj